 A Riesling can take many forms and tastes, but pairs well as a Thanksgiving wine.
 Most white wines go with any dish that may be salty, sweet, or even spicy.
 Riesling’s acidic taste and form are a match made in heaven for turkey, stuffing, casseroles, and sweet potatoes.

-This specific Riesling is a 2017 Reichsrat von Buhl, and rates the best of any year.
+This specific Riesling is a 2017 Reichsrat von Buhl from Vivino and rates the best of any year.
 Many mention tree fruit notes, such as green apple.
 It is a perfect white wine for Thanksgiving.

 2. Pinot Noir (Dairyman Vineyard Pinot Noir 2018)